 1. ControlsThe mouse is primarily used throughout the editor, using both the left and right clicks.
 You can also use computer shortcuts, such as Ctrl-C for copying, Ctrl-V for pasting, Ctrl-X for cutting, and Ctrl-A for selecting all objects.
-Pressing the spacebar and moving the mouse controls the camera, and dragging the white square at the bottom right of the level border will change the size for your level.
+Pressing either the spacebar or scroll wheel and moving the mouse will control the camera, and dragging the white square at the bottom right corner of the level border will change the size for your level.

 There are various tools at the top of the screen.
 I'll go over all of these in-depth.

 Open: Opens up File Explorer, allowing you to open a saved level.